Winter Work Gloves: 5 of the Best Picks for Cold & Wet Weather

 They don't breathe very well due to the insulation and waterproof shell, so keep that in mind.
 They're one of the top cold weather winter work gloves, and they'll serve you well for other stuff, like snowboarding or skiing.

-Sometimes, you need a working glove that isn't just resistant to cold and wet, but also to chemicals.
+Sometimes, you need a working glove that isn't just resistant to cold and wet, but also to fuels and chemicals.
 Fortunately you have a few options, and this particular product will keep your hands dry and safe.

 These cold weather working gloves are best suited to tasks such as cleaning and degreasing, material handling and refuelling, to name a few.